JuliaDiffusionBayes/DiffusionDefinition.jl/docs/src/manual/defining_diffusions.md

 DiffusionDefinition.var_parameter_names
 ```
 !!! note
-    The split into `constant` and `variable` parameters is not done at a compile time and can also be done by hand after the `struct` with the diffusion has been constructed (though, it is discouraged).
+    The split into `constant` and `variable` parameters is not done at a compile time and can also be done by hand after the `struct` with the diffusion has been constructed.
 For instance, in the `Lorenz` example above we have:

     ```julia
     julia> DD.parameters(P_f64)